jeffersondossantosaguiar/jeffersondossantosaguiar/README.md

 ### Hi there 👋.
 I'm Jefferson and this is my GitHub Profile

 - ❤ In love per Tecnology, Games and Pop culture.
-- 👾 I'm currently work as a Software Engineer at LinkApi Solutions.
+- 👾 I'm currently work as a backend developer at Laboratório de Inovação de Games e Apps - LIGA.
 - 🌱 I'm dedicating to development, focused in JavaScript, React, ReactNative and NodeJS but I'm open to others developement languages.
 I like to learn, I'm a teamplayer and hardworking.

 - 📫 How to reach me: